Honda Jazz interior

-Entry-level Honda Jazz S cars come with a very basic infotainment system – you get a DAB digital radio and a CD player but that’s about it.
-If simplicity is what you are after, then the physical buttons make it easier to use than the more expensive touchscreen system fitted to SE versions – especially on the move.
+Entry-level Honda Jazz S cars come with a very simple entertainment system by modern standards – you get a DAB digital radio and a CD player but that’s about it.
+If simplicity is what you are after, then the physical buttons make it easier to use than the more expensive touchscreen system fitted to SE versions, especially on the move.

-That said, SE cars have a USB connection that allows you to access your phone’s music library through a seven-inch touchscreen.
-Unfortunately, the display’s not quite as sharp as what you’ll find in a Skoda Fabia or Vauxhall Corsa and, despite its colourful icons, isn’t as intuitive to use.
-There aren’t any handy physical buttons to help you access key features quickly and it’s easy to get lost in its many menus.
+What you do get in the SE cars is a USB connection that means you can access your phone’s music library through the seven-inch touchscreen.
+Unfortunately, the display’s not quite as sharp as the equivalents found in a Skoda Fabia or Vauxhall Corsa and, despite the colourful icons, isn’t as intuitive to use.
+There aren’t any handy physical buttons to help you get to the key features quickly and it’s easy to get lost in its many menus.

-Another slight irritation is that you can’t get Apple CarPlay or Android Auto smartphone mirroring systems.
-This means you can’t use your phone’s navigation apps through the car’s built-in screen and you’ll have to fork out an extra £610 for the built-in Garmin satellite navigation system.
-It’s reasonably easy to punch in your destination but the map’s slightly blurry blue and white display isn’t particularly easy to read on the move.
+It’s also irritating that you can’t get Apple CarPlay or Android Auto smartphone mirroring systems.
+This means you can’t use your phone’s navigation apps through the car’s built-in screen and you’ll have to fork out a notable amount of cash for the built-in Garmin satellite navigation system.
+It’s reasonably easy to pop in your destination but the map’s slightly blurry blue and white display isn’t the clearest to read on the move.